Submission Preparation Checklist

 7. Methods: This includes study design selection and description of participants; identification of research methods, apparatus, and procedures; and, statistical instruments used.

-8. Results: This presents your results in logical sequence using text, tables, and illustrations by giving the main or most important findings first.
-Each tables and figures should be numbered consecutively.
+8. Results: This presents your results in a logical sequence using text, tables, and illustrations by giving the main or most important findings first.
+Each table and figures should be numbered consecutively.
 Tables/figures should follow these specifications: (a) caption and content must be in English only, and (b) captions/titles must be placed above it.

 9. Discussion: In this section, new and important aspects of the study results are emphasized following the derived conclusions.

 10. Limitation: of the study (if any).

 11. Recommendations (if any): States of the following for research are base of on the study found.

 12. Acknowledgment: In a separate section before the References, this should be written as a brief paragraph, and should not be inserted as a footnote.

 13. References: Apply APA, in citing authorships of used references in the study.
 All referenced documents should be in English (For Thai references, it has to be translated to English as well).
 We strongly recommend using APA 6th edition both in line citing and bibliography.
 All of the in-text citations must have corresponding citations in the reference part and the reference list should be in an alphabetical order following the American Psychological Association’s (APA) sample below: